-What is the best electric hydrofoil 2018?
-Well, there are not many out for sale yet, but for our Fliteboard review we had the chance to ride the Fliteboard, Fliteboard Air and Fliteboard Pro for 3 days.
+What is the best electric hydrofoil?
+Fliteboard or Lift Foils?
+Well, this is a tough question, but for our Fliteboard review we had the chance to ride the Fliteboard, Fliteboard Air and Fliteboard Pro for 3 days.

 At the end of this article we will share what we think what the best electric hydrofoil is, but let's focus first on the Fliteboard review.
 As far as we know only Lift Foils is shipping today and Fliteboard still wants to ship 2018.
 Some others like Cabratec are selling early versions to beta testers.
 2019 we hopefully can see more electric hydrofoils from Jetfoiler, Elevate, ELdoRIdo, Hoverstar, and Flying Rodeo available for sale.